Accused Charleston gunman asks judge to reinstate defense team

 Roof has not said publicly why he wants to defend himself against charges stemming from the shooting attack, carried out during a Bible study session at Emanuel African Methodist Episcopal Church in June 2015.

+The shootings of the nine unsuspecting churchgoers, gunned down after inviting a stranger to join their prayer meeting, opened a raw nerve among Americans of all races and kindled a national dialogue about race relations in the country.

-His lawyers previously said Roof wanted to plead guilty if federal prosecutors agreed to a sentence of life in prison without parole.
+Roof's lawyers previously said he wanted to plead guilty if federal prosecutors agreed to a sentence of life in prison without parole.
 They refused.
 Roof faces the death penalty in a state murder trial set to begin early next year.

-David Bruck, Roof's former lead attorney, and Assistant U.S. Attorney Jay Richardson could not immediately be reached for comment.
+David Bruck, Roof's former lead attorney, declined comment on Roof's request on Sunday.
+Assistant U.S. Attorney Jay Richardson could not immediately be reached for comment.

+Roof's trial has been delayed almost a month because Bruck requested Roof undergo a competency hearing on whether he understood the charges against him and could help in his own defense.

+Gergel found Roof competent to stand trial earlier this month but when jury selection resumed last week, Roof asked to represent himself.
+The judge granted the request but stipulated that Bruck could offer advice only when the defendant requested it.

+Prosecutors and defense attorneys will begin whittling down the pool of jurors on Wednesday to seat 12 jurors and six alternates.

+A pre-trial hearing is scheduled for Monday morning at U.S. District Court in Charleston.

-(Reporting by Harriet McLeod in Charleston, S.C.; Writing by Frank McGurty; Editing by Jeffrey Benkoe)
+Reporting by Harriet McLeod in Charleston, S.C.; Writing by Frank McGurty; Editing by Jeffrey Benkoe and Alan Crosby